StydeNet/html/README.md

     'Menu'	=> Styde\Html\Facades\Menu,
 ```

-In case you plan to use the Access Handler as a standalone class, you need to add this alias:
+If you plan to use the _Access Handler_ as a standalone class, you will need to add the following alias:

 ```
   'aliases' => [